xezo360hye/Conics/README.md

 ## Time (-t)

-Great feature of FBI: if you don't press any key in ARG seconds, it automatically goes to the next one
+Great feature of FBI: if you don't press any key in ARG seconds, it automatically goes to the next one.
+Works with FIM but **disables key navigation** so you can only exit with Ctrl + C

 ## Remove (-r)